VanegasYW/APIRest-Basic/README.md

 # API Rest Basic

 ### 🖥 Setup
-- Remember to change the environment variables before running.
+Before running the API, make sure to follow these steps:

+Update the environment variables in a .env file with your specific configuration:
 ```
 PORT="your port"
 MONGO_CNN="your connection"